EU & UK cosmetic

 Therefore everyday hygiene products, such as soap, shampoo, deodorant, and toothpaste, as well as luxury beauty items, including perfumes and makeup, are classified as cosmetic products.

-Before the ban on animal tested cosmetics was implemented, safety assessments involving the use of animal studies to determine toxicology endpoint were required.
+Before the ban on animal tested cosmetics was implemented, safety assessments involved the use of animal studies to determine if they were safe for humans (toxicology endpoints).
 The results gathered from these studies measured the effects the cosmetic and its ingredients had on human health and mainly involved the use of rodents and rabbits.
 When a safety assessment already existed for an ingredient in a new cosmetic product the animal study for the ingredient would not have to be repeated (the animal study for the finished cosmetic would still be required).
 However, for a new ingredient where a safety assessment did not previously exist, animal studies had to be conducted.

 Due to the development of non-animal techniques it became apparent that these animal studies were no longer required and a ban on animal tested cosmetics and their ingredients was introduced.